#1 This one has to stick

 Thomas and Tracy are both on the rebound, and find comfort in each other.
 They’ll do anything to get over Francesca and Michel.
 Anything.
 Maybe they’ll end up getting more than comfort and great rebound sex – who knows?
 They might even learn a bit about themselves in the midst of all the drama these two troublemakers create.

-The POV will switch between Thomas & Tracy every chapter, just like it did between Abby & Chris in the last book.
-This story will be quite different though, just like all my stories are different in some ways.
-The last story was very sweet and with a lot of emotions.
-This book is a little rougher, with lots of sex, including threesomes and stuff like that.
+The POV will switch between Thomas & Tracy every chapter.
+This book is a little rougher than my other stories, with lots of sex, including threesomes and stuff like that.
 Hope you’re up for that!

 Enjoy the story!